 - Does the complaint contain enough factual information to guide the investigators?

-- Do the nature and seriousness of the alleged offence call for an investigation, considering the expected cost of such an investigation and the importance of making an optimal use of scarce and limited resources?
+- Do the nature and seriousness of the alleged non-compliance call for an investigation, considering, among other things, the expected cost of such an investigation and the importance of making an optimal use of limited resources?

 - The following grounds are some that may warrant the closing of a complaint at the preliminary review stage: